Homogeneous optical linewidths in hybrid Ruddlesden-Popper metal halides can only be measured using nonlinear spectroscopy: Exciton dephasing

 \subsection{Measurement of homogeneous linewidths in \ce{(PEA)2PbI4}}

 A representative zero-time rephasing 2D spectrum of a prototypical Ruddlesden Popper metal halide taken at 5\,K is shown in Fig.~\ref{fig:abs_rephasing}(b).
+It must be noted that the spectral response at zero population time may be affected by the presence of coherent artefacts and pulse-ordering ambiguities.
+We exclude such contributions to the measured spectrum, based on the consistent time evolution of the spectral lineshape, which we discussed in Refs.~\citenum{thouin2019enhanced, kandada2020stochastic} and we will come back to these dynamics later in this manuscript.
 We can identify three features along the diagonal corresponding to the three resonances in the linear spectrum in Fig.~\ref{fig:abs_rephasing}(a) that correspond to the distinct excitonic states~\cite{Neutzner2018exciton,thouin2019phonon,SrimathKandada2020}.
 The 2D lineshape clearly represents the intermediate condition of Fig.~\ref{fig:2Dlineshape}(c) and we performed a global fit of the diagonal (Fig.~\ref{fig:abs_rephasing}(c)) and anti-diagonal cuts (Fig.~\ref{fig:abs_rephasing}(d)--(f)).
 We estimated comparable homogeneous and inhomogenous linewidths for this particular spectrum to be approximately 2.3 and 6.5\,meV, respectively~\cite{thouin2019enhanced}.

 The homogeneous linewidth is strongly dependent both on the excitation fluence and the sample temperature owing to the the many-body exciton interactions, as shown in Fig.~\ref{fig:density-temp}.
 The linewidth increases linearly with increasing excitation density owing to exciton-exciton scattering~\cite{thouin2019enhanced}, also referred to as the excitation induced dephasing (EID), with the slope of the curve quantifying the strength of such interactions~\cite{moody2015intrinsic}.
 It is notable that the strength of the inter-exciton interactions is distinct for each of the observed resonances.
 We will discuss the nature of EID later in this perspective while noting the evolution of the 2D lineshape with the population waiting time.